cds-hooks/docs/source/includes/_cds_services.md

 needs.
 (For exampe, with the `order-review` activity this will include MedicationOrder and  Diagnostic resources, among others)

 **`prefetch`** as a performance tweak, the EHR may pass along data according to the service's [[Prefetch-Template]].
 This helps provide the service with all the data it needs to efficiently compute a set of recommendations.
-Each key matches a key described in the CDS Service Discovery document; and each value is a FHIR Bundle.entry indicating a response status and returned resource.
+Each key matches a key described in the CDS Service Discovery document; and each value is a FHIR Bundle.entry indicating a `response` status and returned `resource`.

 Note that in the absence of `prefetch`, an external service can always execute FHIR REST API calls against the EHR server to obtain additional data ad-hoc.)